-If you have submitted the application for examination facilities with an adequate piece of evidence, you will receive (at the latest) within 30 days an award or rejection on your request.
-When processing requests, we use legal frameworks in accordance with, among others, the Equal Treatment Act (WGB).
-We look at what is necessary and appropriate for you as a student and what can reasonably be organised from the university's point of view.
+After submitting the application form, you will hear within 30 days whether your request has been granted or rejected.
+In handling the requests, we observe the legal rules of the Equal Treatment Act .
+We look at what is necessary and appropriate for you as a student and what can reasonably be organized from within the university.

 Facilities: studying with a disability